CumulusNetworks/docs/content/cumulus-linux/Monitoring-and-Troubleshooting/Network-Troubleshooting/Monitoring-System-Statistics-and-Network-Traffic-with-sFlow.md

 product: Cumulus Linux
 version: '4.0'
 ---
-[sFlow](http://www.sflow.org/index.php) is a monitoring protocol that samples network packets, application operations, and system counters. sFlow collects both interface counters and sampled 5-tuple packet information, so that you can monitor your network traffic as well as your switch state and performance metrics.
+{{<exlink url="http://www.sflow.org/index.php" text="sFlow">}} is a monitoring protocol that samples network packets, application operations, and system counters. sFlow collects both interface counters and sampled 5-tuple packet information, so that you can monitor your network traffic as well as your switch state and performance metrics.
 An outside server, known as an *sFlow collector*, is required to collect and analyze this data.

 `hsflowd` is the daemon that samples and sends sFlow data to configured collectors.
 By default, `hsflowd` is disabled and does *not* start automatically when the switch boots up.

 {{%notice note%}}

-If you intend to run this service within a [VRF](../../../Layer-3/Virtual-Routing-and-Forwarding-VRF/), including the [management VRF](../../../Layer-3/Management-VRF/), follow [these steps](../../../Layer-3/Management-VRF#run-services-within-the-management-vrf) for configuring the service.
+If you intend to run this service within a {{<link url="Virtual-Routing-and-Forwarding-VRF" text="VRF">}}, including the {{<link url="Management-VRF" text="management VRF">}}, follow {{<link url="Management-VRF#run-services-within-the-management-vrf" text="these steps">}} for configuring the service.

 {{%/notice%}}